International Sanitary Conferences: Paris, 1859

 regulations agreed on the first conference).
 Greece and Turkey abstained.

-Istanbul, 1866
+Constantinople, 1866

 The third International Sanitary Conference opened in Istanbul on 13 February 1866 under the initiative of the French Government after the 1865 cholera outbreak in Europe.

 Vienna, 1874

 The fourth International Sanitary Conference opened in Vienna on 1 July 1874.

 Washington, 1881

 The fifth International Sanitary Conference in Washington, DC, was the first conference in which the United States participated.

 Rome, 1885

 The sixth International Sanitary Conference opened in Rome on 20 May 1885 by the Italian government as a result of the reappearance of cholera in Egypt in 1883.

 Venice, 1892

 The seventh International Sanitary Conference in Venice was the occasion for the adoption of the first International Sanitary Convention.

 Dresden, 1893

 The eighth International Sanitary Conference opened in Dresden on 11 March 1893 under the initiative of the Austria-Hungarian government with nineteen European countries as participants.